tomiiha/Football_Calculator/README.md

 # Legend and Notes:

 - Calculation notation: Goals (G), Assists (A), Penalties (PK), Shots on Target (SOT), Fouls (F), Cards (C), Per 90 Minutes (/90), Total Minutes Played (TM).
 - Math for over 90s is simple, for example G+A-PK/90: (G+A)/(TM/90).
 The float result effectively will define a simple performance metric to start with.
+Attached is also a manual prove-out of some of the metrics, as fref has them (Per90 Manual Prove Out.xlsx).